nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Set Deadline for task: `set deadline`

-You realize that this task needs to be done more urgently than expected and you need to change its deadline.
+You realize that this task needs to be done more urgently than expected, and you need to change its deadline.
 Look no further, as you can set deadlines for your tasks using the `set deadline` command!

 The `set deadline` command allows you to set a deadline for an existing task, and the deadline must be in